How to get to Barranquilla

 Marimonda is a popular name on the Caribbean coast for a monkey, jumping is part of the deal when you wear the Marimonda costume!

-The story goes that a man from Barranquilla did not have enough money to buy his costume so he got the idea of wearing a jacket with a tie and an old pair of pants that he wore backwards.
+According to the legend, a man from Barranquilla did not have enough money to buy his costume, so he got the idea of wearing a jacket with a tie and an old pair of pants that he wore backwards.
 Part of the costume was a mask that he made from a bag with 3 holes.
-This is how the Marimonda costume is outstaan.
+This the origin of the Marimonda costume!
 The mask has a long nose and the “pea pea,” a whistle with a funny sound.

 Finally, you will enter the Sala Batalla de Flores, with photographs and objects from the main parade of Barranquilla’s carnival, the batalla de flores.